This is a PROVEN WORKING SOLUTION with complete filter expressions.

 Before you start hacking away at your Google Analytics settings, the best practice for implementing new filters starts like this – create an UNFILTERED VIEW, and a TEST VIEW.

 1. Make sure you always have an Unfiltered view in your property — that has absolutely no filters.
 This will ensure you always have the raw, unmodified data should things go wrong.
 There is no ‘undo’ for a bad filter.

 2. Don’t create new filters directly in your main view.
 Create a new Test view that mirrors your main view in every other respect, and then add the filter(s) there first.
 Watch it for a few days and compare with the Unfiltered view to make sure it is doing what it should.

 3. If you’re happy with the new filter based on this test, then go ahead and add the ‘existing filter’ to your main view.

 1. New Website?
 Use a ‘-2’ Property

-I coined the term “ghost referral” to identify the worst offenders like darodar because they actually NEVER VISIT YOUR SITE.
+In early 2015, I coined the term “ghost referral” to identify the worst offenders like darodar because they actually NEVER VISIT YOUR SITE.
 Using some software magic, they post fake hits to Google’s tracking service using a random series of tracking IDs.
-When they pick a series that includes your tracking ID, Google records a referral visit from their source in your reports, even though they know nothing about your website.
+When they pick a series of numbers that includes your tracking ID, Google records a referral visit from their source in your reports, even though they know nothing about your website and never visited it.
+A number of people have seen ‘traffic’ to Google Analytics accounts that have never been used…

 When you create a Google Analytics Account, you also get a Property and a View.
 The Property gives you the tracking id (e.g. UA-1234567-1) that you use in the code snippet on your website.
 You can create 50 Properties in your Account, and they are given -1, -2, -3, … -50 extensions.
 Most ghost referral spam hits the default ‘-1’ Property, although some are now hitting -2, and -3 properties as well.